1Optic/minerva/documentation/design/src/ddas.md

 data. this way, users and system operators have quick access to the details of these agreements.

-## requirements
+## Requirements

-the following requirements need to be fulfilled.
+The following requirements need to be fulfilled.

-1. each trend and attribute has a corresponding dda
+1. Each trend and attribute has a corresponding dda
-2. a dda can change over time and the history needs to be kept
+2. A DDA can change over time and the history needs to be kept

-## detailed design
+## Detailed Design

 ```mermaid
 erDiagram